 In which type of environment do your users typically operate?
 Is your business application a Web application or a Windows application?
 How easily can your end-users switch from a Win32 environment to a Web environment?
 What type of control do you need over the environment in which reports are run and managed?

 Once you have answered the previous questions, you can decide how to integrate Reporting Services into your IT infrastructure.
 Typically, URL access is preferred for viewing and navigating individual reports.
 URL access enables you to freely and quickly navigate reports without the overhead of the Web service.
 In addition, URL access is currently the only programming technique that uses the full HTML Viewer for report navigation, which includes the report toolbar.
 In addition, URL access provides better performance than SOAP because it bypasses the marshalling of SOAP requests to and from the server.
 In integration scenarios that require quick and easy access to reports with built-in tools for viewing and navigation, URL access is the better choice.

 Report server URL access supports HTML Viewer and the extended functionality of the report toolbar.
 The SOAP API does not support this type of rendered report.
-You need to design and develop your own report toolbar, if you render reports using SOAP.
+If you render reports using the SOAP API, design and develop your own report toolbar.

 For more information about the report toolbar, see HTML Viewer and the Report Toolbar.

-For more information about URL access, see URL Access (SSRS).
+For more information about URL access, see URL Access.